MildMax/chatroom-final-project/README.md

 All usernames and chatroom names must be unique in the system.
 All chatroom names, usernames, and passwords are not allowed to contain the character `:`.
 If there is any error with a request by the client, the application will print an error message to the screen detailing what went wrong with the request.
-If a user selects an invalid prompt, the system will indicate that an invalid option has been selected, and continue to prompt the user for input.
+If a user selects an invalid option for either prompt, the system will indicate that an invalid option has been selected, and continue to prompt the user for input.

 ### Log in / Create User prompt